This post was last updated on October 29th, 2020 at 03:00 am

 no communication from primary decoder error(e143) can happen after a power cut or if the decoder(s) were switched off at the power source.”
 OR after a software upgrade on either of the decoders

-- First off, the problem could be caused by multichoice who may have not sent the required signal to your xtraview subscription.
-Certainly, DStv can tamper with the HB signal levels from their end.
-Hence if your previously working xtraview just stopped working after you change your decoder or upgrade/downgrade your subscription, Multichoice should be held responsible.
+- First, the problem could be caused by multichoice, which may not have sent the required signal to your xtraview subscription.
+Indeed, DStv can tamper with the HB signal levels from their end.
+Hence if your previously working xtraview stopped working after you changed your decoder or upgraded/downgraded your subscription, Multichoice should be held responsible.

-- The DSTV error e143-4 and e143-0 is triggered when the secondary decoders are not getting a signal from the primary decoder.
-This signal is called the heartbeat pulse and it travels along DSTV aerial cable to reach its destination.
+- The DSTV errors e143-4 and e143-0 are triggered when the secondary decoders do not get a signal from the primary decoder.
+This signal, called the heartbeat pulse, travels along DSTV aerial cable to reach its destination.

 Reasons why error 143 Occurs on DStv Xtraview Configurations

-Basically, error 143 occurs as a kind of anti-piracy move.
-For example, old decoders will lose signal if place farther than 7-meters of the primary decoder while newer DStv decoders(like exploras) can survive and get signal from within 30-meters of the primary decoder.
+Error 143 occurs as a kind of anti-piracy move.
+For example, old decoders will lose signal if placed farther than 7 meters from the primary decoder.
+In comparison, newer DStv decoders(like exploras) can survive and get signal within 30 meters of the primary decoder.

 - Multichoice uses the DSTV error e143-4/e143-0 to stop a secondary decoder from working when it’s not connected to the primary decoder.

-- Summarily, this keeps fraudulent users in check in case they want to share DSTV accounts across 2 households.
+- This keeps fraudulent users in check if they want to share DSTV accounts across two households.

 Causes Of Error E143-0/E143-4 During Xtraview Installation

-These problem has mentioned earlier can be a result of your hardware/connection setup or has a result of Software or within the decoder setup.
-We will first deal with the within the decoder set up before proceeding to that of the hardware.
+These problems mentioned earlier can be a result of your hardware/connection setup or a result of Software or within the decoder setup.
+We will first deal with the within-the-decoder setup before proceeding to that of the hardware.

-Meanwhile, let us list some basic requirements for a successful DStv extra view/xtraview configuration.
+Meanwhile, list some basic requirements for a successful DStv extra view/xtraview configuration.

 What you need before Opting for Xtraview

-- Secondly, you need either a smart switch 24-1Z, Smart LNB(LMX500, 501 or 502).
-I will recommend you get the SLNB LMX501 if you don’t have any of the aforementioned devices.
+- Secondly, you need a smart switch 24-1Z or Smart LNB(LMX500, 501 or 502).
+I recommend getting the SLNB LMX501 if you don’t have any of the devices mentioned above.

-- Pay for a Dstv Xtraview compliant bouquet and also pay for the additional extra view fees.
-Mind you, you need to pay for one subscription and 2 extra view fess if you want to connect 3 decoders.
+- Pay for a Dstv Xtraview-compliant bouquet and also pay for the additional extra view fees.
+Mind you; you must first pay for one and 2 Xtraview subscriptions if you want to connect three decoders.

-- If you are using a DStv decoder that doesn’t come with an inbuilt diplexer for the heartbeat signal, you need to buy a diplexer for your older decoders. the decoders in this category include Explora 1, DStv single view 4-series and older. they have RF in/out but lack inbuilt diplexers.
+- If you use a DStv decoder that doesn’t come with an inbuilt diplexer for the heartbeat signal, you need to buy a diplexer for your older decoders.
+The decoders in this category include Explora 1, DStv single view 4-series, and older.
+They have RF in/out but lack inbuilt diplexers.

 it is a fallacy to write off the 143-4 errors as only due to a wiring issue.
-The primary cause of this error is first and foremost an issue with the XV setup!
-The XV setup MUST be eliminated first before scratching around in an existing installation that worked before an upgrade of a decoder.
+The primary cause of this error is a problem with the XV setup!
+The XV setup MUST be eliminated before scratching around in an existing installation that worked before upgrading a decoder.

-Fix Xtraview E143-0 error with respect to Within-the-Decoder Settings
+Fix Xtraview E143-0 Error Related to Incorrect Decoder Settings

-Now, certain settings must be correct before all your secondary decoders can communicate with the primary decoder.
+Specific settings must be correct before all your secondary decoders can communicate with the primary decoder.
 I will be given you hints on this.
-Your user bands and frequencies are important and they must not be in conflict with each other.
+Your user bands and frequencies are essential, and they must not conflict with each other.

-Similarly, you must setup the decoder from within the network settings correctly.
-For example, your decoder 2 must be set up as decoder 2 using the quick DStv installation wizard. same applies to decoder 3.
+Similarly, you must correctly set up the decoder from within the network settings.
+For example, using the quick DStv installation wizard, your decoder two must be set up as decoder 2.
+The same applies to decoder 3.

 How to complete the within-the-decoder Xtraview setup

-- Firstly, switch off all the decoders, then start with the primary and set the user band.
-Once you are done, switch off the primary decoder and do likewise to the secondary decoders individually.
-You can check if the user band setup was done correctly by pressing the help button of the remote, scroll down to General Information and then right to Information Central and press OK.
-The Decoder Setup Type should read Decoder 1 for The Primary and Decoder 2 for the first secondary decoder and Decoder 3 for the last one.
+- First, switch off all the decoders, start with the primary, and set the user band.
+Once done, switch off the primary decoder and do likewise to the secondary decoders individually.
+You can check if the user band setup was done correctly by pressing the help button of the remote, scrolling down to General Information and then right to Information Central, and pressing OK.
+The Decoder Setup Type should read Decoder 1 for The Primary and Decoder 2 for the first secondary decoder, and Decoder 3 for the last.
 If this is not so, restart the installation wizard for the secondary decoder(s)

-- Secondly, check the Xtraview status of all the decoders by going to the “Extraview status” option right at the bottom of the “general information” drop-down menu.
-As a matter of fact, all decoders need to show their Extraview status as active.
+- Secondly, check the decoders’ Xtraview status by going to the “Extraview status” option right at the bottom of the “general information” drop-down menu.
+All decoders need to show their Extraview status as active.
 You have a problem if you have more than one primary decoder.
-Similarly, there’s also a problem if you have no primary decoder listed.
-If you have no primary decoders, you need to call Multichoice to rectify this before you continue onto the next stage of the fix
+Similarly, there’s a problem if no primary decoder is listed.
+If you have no primary decoders, you need to call Multichoice to rectify this before you continue to the next stage of the fix.

 - Next, switch on the primary decoder, and after it is fully booted, switch on the secondary decoders.
 All the decoders should now complete the reboot cycle.
 And work receiving Dish on CH 100.